adbo-ITU/advanced-programming/120-prob/README.md

 might be useful (but also check my book, the chapter on Internal DSLs).

+- Implement cats and scalaz type class instances for the probabilistic programming library so that it becomes compatible with the rest of the scala's functional programming ecosystem.

 - Investigate using the shapeless library to avoiding nesting within tuples (models).
 We have that now but using extremely many overloaded extensions which is a pain.
 Perhaps shapeless could reduce this,